dstarner/python-tutorial/3_variables/README.md

 like `str(5)` it will return `"5"`.
 If you want to print a string and number together, you must wrap the number in the `str()` function.

+Go into `greeting.py` and follow the directions about assigning variables and printing them out.

 #### Boolean Expressions and Logic Operators
 A Boolean value is either True or False.
 It is named after the British mathematician, George Boole, who first